TiitPriit/TAK-22_Frontend1_FINAL/README.md

 ## What needs to be done?

+This assignment's point is to create a fully functional backend REST API with token-based authorization and a frontend application that interacts with the backend.
+There are two main features: TODO application and integration with OpenWeatherAPI.

 #### Backend REST API
 -  Authentication (All endpoints will be protected by token)
 -  Create an endpoint that responds with [OpenWeatherAPI](https://openweathermap.org/api) data.